Monday, December 28, 2015

 In the latest release from 2015, there have been some movies that audiences were eagerly anticipating.
 One, in particular, was the return of an old franchise that has taken place in a galaxy far, far away.

 THE FORCE AWAKENS has wielded so much fun and action, bringing back as much of the series' old techniques as possible, with set design and special effects from its nostalgic roots.
-This instalment provides drama and better dialogue written by Lawrence Kasdan, who co-wrote the two original Star Wars films.
-The film had a few new concepts with many old and new characters, with Rey and Kylo Ren as the main characters.
+This movie provides drama and better dialogue, written by Lawrence Kasdan, who co-wrote the two original Star Wars films.
+The film had a few new concepts and many old and new characters, mainly Rey and Kylo Ren.
 I like how J.J.
 Abrams convinced the aging Harrison Ford to return as Han Solo, along with Mark Hamill and Carrie Fisher, who reprised their roles as Luke and Leia.
 The performances of the new actors were as outstanding as the original actors.
 With standouts such as Daisy Ridley as the heroine, John Boyega as the defector-turned-rebel and Adam Driver as the villain with a more complex evil than our favourite Sith Lord, Darth Vader.

 The instrumental score is another example of John Williams' feat of composition.
-Williams revisited half of the previous films' themes and remixed them with the newer ones composed for this movie.
+Williams revisited half of the themes from the previous films and remixed them with the newer ones composed for this movie.

 I'm glad this didn't turn out as a rocky start to a trilogy that happened in the prequel trilogy with The Phantom Menace, but I'm confident that all hope gets restored with THE FORCE AWAKENS.
 My vote for my favourite Star Wars film is still The Empire Strikes Back.
 Now that THE FORCE AWAKENS is released, I will place it as the franchise's third-best.
 I now formally consider it the best movie I watched in 2015.
-For all those Star Wars fans, you need to go to the cinema and see it for the first time and may the force be with you!
+For all those Star Wars fans, you must go to the cinema and see it for the first time.
+May the force be with you!

 Star rating: (10/10) Best Movie Ever